mapleroyal/Wallpaper-Changer-for-macOS/README.md

 ```
 That will build the app in a temporary state, and launch it for immediate use and development (with hot-reloading).

+#### NOTE:

+The app looks for wallpapers in these two directories:
+~/Pictures/wallpapers/dark
+~/Pictures/wallpapers/light
+Support for subdirectories is on the roadmap.

 ## License

 This project is licensed under the GPL2 License, with parts from the MIT License.
 See the LICENSE file for details.